acswift/blog/README.md

 I had not heard of this but it's useful in a lot of contexts, even just a simple programming task.

+---

 Developing Pwika, my SVG-based website builder, went like this and it always mystified me.

 So it might be helpful, when begining a project, to declare how many nines will be targeted.
 - if it's a 90% project, it'll take a year
 - if it's a 99% project, it'll take two years

+---

+It might be helpful for thinking about how fast AI will arrive more generally.

+My impression is that we're at about 60% — if I ask ChatGPT to help me with something, it frequently fails.

+So we're still not even at 90%.
+Perhaps it will take five more years to get to 90% — so let's say 15 years for 90%

+Then we can expect another 15 years to go from 90% to 99%.
+A very slow takeoff.

+---

 Think about self-driving cars — I was driving near my house the other day, and there was construction.